 If you want your business to be competitive in a new market, you may need to adjust your offerings.
 Consider the following:

-- How does your pricing compare with other similar local products or services?
+- How does your pricing compare with other similar local products?
 Don’t assume you can retain the prices you use in your home market.
 Look at local competitors’ pricing, and consider lowering or raising yours to compete.

 - Are you able to deliver an optimized user experience in the new market?
 Consumers have expectations when interacting with a brand, and you should inspire trust and engagement at every turn.